magnus-leksell/zen-quote/README.md

 # Zen Quote

-Zen Quote is a web application and a [Node.js](https://nodejs.org) RESTful API server, that displays quotes from different authors.
+Zen Quote is a web application and a [Node.js](https://nodejs.org) REST API server, that displays quotes from different authors.
 It is based on the [Express](http://expressjs.com/) web framework and [Sequelize](https://sequelize.org/) ORM for database access.

 ## Features
 - Random quote
 - List authors
 - Quotes by author
-- Search quotes or authors
+- Search quotes and authors

 ## Live demonstration